zio/zio-prelude/docs/functional-abstractions/index.md

 }
 ```

-This isn't the worst but it isn't really the kind of code we want to be writing.
+This isn't the worst, but it isn't really the kind of code we want to be writing.
 We want to be thinking about the logic of our application rather than how to combine maps.

 This is where ZIO Prelude can help.

 The way we're combining these maps actually follows a pattern.
 If a key is in a single map we include it in the combined map with its associated key and if a key is in both maps we include it in the combined map with the result of combining the values associated with that key.

-We might see that ourselves but it would be hard to generalize that logic in a way that is worth factoring out.
+We might see that ourselves, but it would be hard to generalize that logic in a way that is worth factoring out.
 How often are we going to combine maps like this and what exactly does it mean to combine the keys?

 Let's look at how ZIO Prelude can help us clean this up.